Introduction

 Approval requests can include changes to a position's parent, which defines the reporting relationship in the org chart.
 When a parent change is approved, the system applies the new parent to the position and updates the organizational hierarchy.

 Before applying a parent change, the system validates that the change will not create a circular reference in the position hierarchy.
 For example, a position cannot become a child of one of its own descendants.
 If the hierarchy has changed since the request was originally submitted and the parent change would now create a circular reference, the change is blocked.
 In this case, the requester receives a dashboard notification explaining why the parent change could not be applied.
-The requester can then review the current hierarchy and submit a new parent change request if needed.
+The requester can then review the latest hierarchy and submit a new parent change request if needed.

 Need Help?